-Waste and recycling storage is not proposed in a building or in an entirely enclosed structure.
+Since a mesh screen gate is provided, the waste and recycling storage area is not located in an entirely enclosed structure.
 Therefore, the above standards do not apply.

 - (f) Solid waste service area vehicle access. - (1) Vehicle operation area. - (A) A vehicle operation area shall be provided for solid waste collection service vehicles that is free of obstructions and no less than 45 feet in length and 15 feet in width; provided, however, where the front opening of an enclosure is wider than 15 feet, the width of the vehicle operation area shall be increased to equal the width of the front opening of the enclosure.
 Vehicle operation areas shall be made available perpendicular to the front of every receptacle, or, in the case of multiple receptacles within an enclosure, perpendicular to every enclosure opening.